-The three components to the balance sheet are: assets, liabilities, and losses.
+1. The three components to the balance sheet are: assets, liabilities, and losses.

-The three components to the balance sheet are assets, liabilities, and equity.
-Assets -Liabilities = Equity

-The profit and loss statement can provide a financial picture over a chosen period of time.
+True False Th e three components to the balance sheet are as sets, liabilities, and equity.
+Assets - Lia abilities = Equity 2.
+The profit and loss statement can provide a fina time. ancial picture over a chosen period of